jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

 ## Summary
 We will be using jQuery in place of vanilla JavaScript to select elements from the DOM, manipulate those element, and bind events to those elements.

-[jQuery](http://jquery.com/) is a very popular library that allows us to use JavaScript with a friendly syntax. jQuery uses CSS selectors to find elements within the DOM.
+[jQuery](http://jQuery.com/) is a very popular library that allows us to use JavaScript with a friendly syntax. jQuery uses CSS selectors to find elements within the DOM.
 We reference jQuery with a `$` and then pass in the selector for the element we are looking for as an argument.

 ```javascript
 $(".myelement")
 ```

-We will be using the [jQuery Documentation](http://api.jquery.com/) to help us find the functions we need to complete the releases.
+We will be using the [jQuery Documentation](http://api.jQuery.com/) to help us find the functions we need to complete the releases.

 ## Releases

 ### Release 0: Traversing and manipulating the DOM
 The DOM refers to document object model.
 This is the representation of the document (a webpage) as a tree structure that we navigate through.

-Open up the traverse.html file and use JQuery to access, change, or add the following elements.
+Open up the traverse.html file and use jQuery to access, change, or add the following elements.

 - return the content of the h1 tag
 - update the last name to be "Eich" with a capital E